 - Mackenzie River Basin Board Issues Report (2012)

 Bilateral Water Management Agreements (BWMAs) are progressive agreements made in support of achieving the terms of the Mackenzie River Basin Transboundary Waters Master Agreement.
 Bilateral Water Management Agreements define how provincial and territorial governments will work together to manage transboundary waters in the region.

 The Master Agreement makes provisions for seven BWMAs between neighbouring jurisdictions.
 Three of the BWMAs involve B.C.:

 - B.C.–Northwest Territories (Liard and Petitot River Basins) (PDF, 5MB)

 - B.C.–Yukon (Liard River Basin) (PDF, 4MB)

-Completed and approved in October 2015 and March 2017 respectively, the British Columbia–Northwest Territories BWMA and the British-Columbia-Yukon BWMA include broad management principles to maintain ecological integrity of the aquatic ecosystem for all shared groundwater and surface water crossings between jurisdictions within the Mackenzie River Basin.
-The agreement sets clear ground rules for how the B.C. and territorial governments will manage shared waters through commitments to water quality, quantity and aquatic ecosystem health at the transboundary crossings, and how they will make future water management decisions.
+Completed and approved in October 2015 and March 2017, the British Columbia–Northwest Territories BWMA and the British-Columbia–Yukon BWMA include management principles to maintain ecological integrity of the aquatic ecosystem for all shared groundwater and surface water crossings between jurisdictions within the Mackenzie River Basin.
+The Agreements set clear ground rules for how the B.C. and territorial governments will manage shared waters through commitments to water quality, quantity and aquatic ecosystem health at the transboundary crossings, and how they will make future water management decisions.